lele1001/AOHW-334/lloyd/v2/8AIE/README.md

-# Fourth Version: last update 22 December 2024
-Performs k-means clustering on floats - first assign all the points to a cluster and then updates the coordinates The number of clusters and points should be a mutiple of 4, and there is a maximum of 32 clusters.
-There is no limit on the number of points but, for testing purposes, the values have been calculated up to 2^22 points.

 # Lloyd's Implementation - floats

 This implementation performs Lloyd's version of K-means clustering by randomly generating floating point input coordinates for points and clusters.
-The maximum number of cluster is 32 and this implementation uses 32 AIEs.
+The number of generated data attains to the constraint of being a multiple of the "POINTS" constant defined in ```common/constants.h``` and the maximum number of cluster is 32.
+This implementation uses 8 AIEs.

 ## Main Structure